 This brand deserves its own page here.
 The name refers to the Doge of Venice, who in the middle ages was the head of that illustrious state.
-It is pronounced doje, the ‘o’ and final ‘e’ as in ‘rose’, the ‘j’ as in shhh, NOT doshay as on the Pacific Valve Company website and elsewhere.
+It is pronounced doje, the ‘o’ and final ‘e’ as in ‘rose’, the ‘j’ as in shhh, NOT dohgay as touted on the net.

 First of all, I have no affiliation or financial arrangement with this brand.
 I simply list it here because it ranks with NotePerfect as one of the best brands in its field.

-Doge is the brand name of an OEM manufacturer in China who makes some of the German designed LUA electronics.
+Doge is the brand name of an ODM manufacturer in China who makes some of the German designed LUA electronics.
 For copyright reasons they have slightly different cosmetics.
 The Lua equivalents sell for thousands of euros!
 The only thing that happens in Germany to the Doge units is having the tubes put in.

 This preampilifier has received accolades on other sites, mainly on Arthur Salvatore’shttp://www.high-endaudio.com/RC-Preamplifiers.html where it sits just below mega-buck preamps.

-I like the sound of this lamp and the DAC without the springs in the towers covering the tubes.
-I’ve never liked what tube dampers do, except those red neoprene rings you can buy on ebay and I recommend.
+I like the sound of this amp and the DAC without the springs in the towers covering the tubes.
+I’ve never liked what tube dampers do, except those red neoprene or silicone rings you can buy on ebay and I recommend.